 Signs that professional support is needed include when tingling significantly disrupts daily life, co-occurs with other severe symptoms like panic attacks, or doesn’t improve with self-help techniques.
 In terms of treatments and support, therapy, especially cognitive-behavioral therapy (CBT) for anxiety, has been shown to be effective in managing physical symptoms of anxiety, including face tingling.

-An online therapist directory or online therapy platform can be valuable for finding licensed therapists who specialize in anxiety disorders and can provide effective guidance and support.
+An online therapist directory or online therapy service for anxiety can be valuable for finding licensed therapists who specialize in anxiety disorders and can provide effective guidance and support.
 If anxiety is severe and interfering with daily functioning, or if medication management for depression or anxiety is necessary, seeing a psychiatrist, whether in-person or online, may be advisable.
 Online psychiatry options can be a convenient and effective way to access necessary medication management and support.

 In My Experience